widdowquinn/find_differential_primers/README.md

 ### 5. Deduplicate primer sets (optional)

-When designing thermodynamically plausible primers to closely-related genomes, it is very likely that identical primer sets will be created on distinct genomes due to the sequence similarity between genomes.
-Carrying these duplicate primer sets through to later analysis stages can be a significant unnecessary computational load.
-To remove identical primer sets, we can use use the `pdp dedupe` command:
+When designing thermodynamically plausible primers to closely-related genomes, it is very likely that identical primer sets will be created on distinct genomes due to their sequence conservation.
+Carrying these duplicate primer sets through to later analysis stages can result in significant unnecessary computational load.
+To remove identical primer sets, we can use the `pdp dedupe` command:

 ```bash
 $ pdp dedupe --dedupedir tests/walkthrough/deduped \